How to build your mailing list

 Because Instagram doesn’t currently allow clickable links in posts, you have to work quite hard to convert followers into subscribers.
 There are several things you could try to improve your conversions here…

 - You could post a photo of one of your most recent products, or something you’re in the process of making, and invite followers to sign up to your newsletter so they can be the first to know when it goes on sale on shop.

 - Let your followers know that your newsletter contains exclusive offers or promotional codes, so they have an incentive to sign up.

-- You could try running a competition through Instagram, and make it a condition of entry that they sign up to your newsletter.
-A word of warning though: you’ll get people who sign up just to enter the competition and immediately unsubscribe or never open an email.
+- You could try running a competition through Instagram, and give people the option to sign up to your newsletter when they enter.
+A word of warning though: you must make signing up to your newsletter optional and not a condition of entry.
+You may also get people who sign up just to enter the competition and immediately unsubscribe or never open an email.
 But if you can make your newsletter a brilliant read, you might just keep them.
 Find tips for running a successful competition here >

 - Post a picture or screenshot from your most recent newsletter, so they see for themselves how amazing your newsletter is.